-The quantizer generates the next $y{sd}$ and I have the option to add dither.
 The right-most plot is the one with noise-shaping.
 We can observe that the noise seems to tend towards zero at zero frequency, as we would expect.
-The accumulator above would have an infinite gain at infinite time (it's the sum of all previous values), as such, the NTF goes towards zero.
-If we look at the noise we can also see the non-white quantization noise, which will degrade our performance, which I hope by now, you've grown tired of me harping on the point that quantization noise is not white sigma-delta modulator design.
+The accumulator above would have an infinite gain at infinite time (it's the sum of all previous values), as such, the NTF goes towards zero at 0 frequency.

+If we look at the noise we can also see the non-white quantization noise, which will degrade our performance.
+I hope by now, you've grown tired of me harping on the point that quantization noise is not white